valtix-security/terraform-provider-valtix/docs/resources/profile_fqdn.md

 }
 ```

 Please check the Valtix UI (Manage -> Profiles -> FQDN Filtering) to obtain a list of predefined Talos Categories.
+A full list of Talos catogories is available at [Talos Intelligence Cateegories](https://www.talosintelligence.com/categories).
+A Talos URL loopup tool is available at [Talos Intelligence Search](https://www.talosintelligence.com/reputation_center).

 ## Attribute Reference
 * `id` - ID of the FQDN Profile resource that can be referenced in other resources (e.g., *valtix_policy_rules*)